 Elsa is an Oxford graduate and is currently working towards a PhD in the poetry of Coleridge, Tennyson and Hardy at the University of Bristol.
 Alongside this she writes poetry and swims outdoors all year round.
 In 2015 she co-authored the award-winning Wild Guide to Southern and Eastern England, and is enjoying focusing her attention on the wild land and seascapes of the UK.

 We are also joined by numerous people bringing their own experience and specialist expertise to the project.

 Thea is a human rights and immigration lawyer by profession, but also has a great knowledge of the stars, the identification and folklore significance of wild flowers and plants, and is a sail trim genius.
 She often sails with us as First Mate and sailing instructor.

 Kate is an ecologist at Exeter University and Kings College London and also a founder of Intrepid Explorers.
 She will be leading our microplastics research project and sharing our findings through outreach events with schools.

 Neil is an architect based in London.
-He is currently designing an ecological house on the Isle of Wight and is also a talented photographer.
+He is currently designing a low energy house on the Isle of Wight and is also a talented photographer.
 He often sails with Sail Britain as First Mate and is especially renowned for his feats of culinary excellence!

 Fiona teaches architecture to children for the RIBA, is a director at Design Education and watercolourist extraodinare.
 She is a keen traveller and enjoys using painting as a communication method.